-2.3.9.2 Hardware PTP Setting
+2.3.11.2 Hardware PTP Setting

 This subsection allows the user to enable the hardware Transparent Clock (TC).
 The TC can correct variable switch latency.
 This can be done by measuring the time that a PTP event message has spent in the switch called residence time.
 The residence time is reported to the receiver by the PTP event message itself.
 For this purpose, a new message field has been added called Correction Field which is a type of time interval that can be used to accumulate residence time along the path (possibly after multiple switches) of the message.
-To enable the hardware transparent clock, check the box behind H/W TC Enabled and then click on the Update button as shown in Figure 2.45.
+To enable the hardware transparent clock, check the box behind H/W TC Enabled and then click on the Update button as shown in Figure 2.55.

-Figure 2.45 Hardware PTP Setting
+Figure 2.55 Hardware PTP Setting

-2.3.10 Secure Shell - SSH
+2.3.12 Secure Shell - SSH

 The managed switch can be managed using command line interface (CLI) as described in Chapter 4.
 The users have option to remotely connect to the managed switch using either secure shell (SSH) or Telnet through any of its port.
 In this subsection, SSH will be introduced and then Telnet will be discussed in the next subsection.
 SSH was designed to replace Telnet and other insecure remote shell protocols that sends data or command in plaintext.
 SSH uses encryption to secure its data or command over an unsecure network.
+Note that only users with administrator (admin) access right as configured in Section 錯誤! 找不到參照來源。 can use SSH to login to the device.

-To enable the SSH, please check the Enabled box behind the SSH option in Figure 2.46.
+To enable the SSH, please check the Enabled box behind the SSH option in Figure 2.56.
 At the beginning, the Server will send a public key to a Client, and the Client will check if the received public key is correct.
 If it is not correct, the Server will refuse the connection.
-Please click "Generate" button to change and regenerate the Server Key then obtain another public key from Server as shown in Figure 2.46.
+Please click "Generate" button to change and regenerate the Server Key then obtain another public key from Server as shown in Figure 2.56.

-Figure 2.46 SSH Setting Webpage
+Figure 2.56 SSH Setting Webpage

-- 1. The managed switch supports both SSH version 1 (SSH1) and SSH version 2 (SSH2). - 2.
+- The managed switch supports SSH version 2 (SSH2). - 2.
 The server key is re-generated when the managed switch is reset to its factory default setting or a received key is non-existent.

-SSH version 1 and SSH version 2 share the following features:
+SSH version 2 has the following features:

 - 1. Client programs that use SSH can perform remote logins, remote command execution, and secure file copying across a network. - 2.
-Several selectable encryption algorithms and authentication mechanisms are supported by the SSH. - 3.
-An SSH agent can cache keys for easy access in later session.
+Several selectable encryption algorithms and authentication mechanisms are supported by the SSH.